MicrosoftDocs/memdocs/sccm/mdm/deploy-use/migrate-mixed-authority.md

 Migrated users and their devices will be managed in Intune and other devices will continue to be managed in Configuration Manager.
 You will start with a small test group of users to verify that everything is working as expected.
 Then, you will gradually migrate additional groups of users until you are ready to switch the tenant-level MDM authority from Configuration Manager to Intune standalone.

-## Things to consider
+## Things to know before you migrate users
 - During the phased migration, any existing MDM policies or apps in Configuration Manager continue to apply to hybrid MDM devices.
 - Users are added to an AAD group that you designate as your migration group.
 All devices associated with users in the migration group are managed in Intune.
 - If devices are added to the AAD group, they are ignored unless they are a device without an associated user.
 - Users not in an AAD group marked for migration automatically inherit the tenant-level MDM authority (Configuration Manager).
 - When you migrate a user to Intune, the user and devices will appear in the Intune on Azure portal after about 15 minutes.
-- When you migrate users to Intune standalone, the following settings continue to be managed from Configuration Manager for both Intune standalone and hybrid MDM devices:
+- When you migrate users to Intune standalone, continue to manage the following settings from Configuration Manager for both Intune standalone and hybrid MDM devices:
     - [Apple Push Notification service (APNs) certificate](/sccm/mdm/deploy-use/enroll-hybrid-ios-mac)
     - [Device Enrollment Program](/sccm/mdm/deploy-use/ios-device-enrollment-program-for-hybrid)
     - Enrollment profiles